ddtramp/nodemongo/doc/sydy.md

 ## issue

-It seems some browsers may use "upgrade: h2" header to up an connection from plain http to http2 (without tls, so NPN/ALPN unavailable)
+- It seems some browsers may use "upgrade: h2" header to up an connection from plain http to http2 (without tls, so NPN/ALPN unavailable)

 [auto protocol upgrade from http/1.x to h2](https://github.com/spdy-http2/node-spdy/issues/243)

+- maybe have priority issue